alipay/xgboost/xgboost-launcher/README.md

 Here is a demo to run a standalone job with unified configure.

-_For now, no local data source is available, so we just provide a demo with [ODPS](https://github.com/aliyun/aliyun-odps-python-sdk) data source._
+First, we provide a demo with [ODPS](https://github.com/aliyun/aliyun-odps-python-sdk) data source._
 ```python
 from launcher import launch_c
 # train pipeline